 Recycling these metals is much more viable when compared to digging into the ground in hopes of finding a massive ore deposit.
 Whether referring to an iPhone or a tablet , this observation is just as true.
-The next time you ask the question “should I sell my mobile phone or recycle it?”, keep this in mind.
+So, if you are wondering whether to sell or recycle your old mobile phone, keep this in mind.

 How Does the Process Work?

 There are several steps involved with this type of recycling process.
 When an iPhone or a similar device arrives at the recycling centre, a crusher breaks up its outer housing.
 This is necessary to gain access to the materials found within.
 Large electromagnets separate any aluminium and steel.
 Then, chemicals become involved.
 These devices are sent to several chemical “baths” and each of these is intended to separate specific metals from one another.
 After a lengthy (and complicated) process, the raw materials are sent to different containers.
 These will be used in the future production of similar devices.

 Should I sell my mobile phone or deposit into a recycling bin?
 This is a very logical question.
 Of course, selling your smartphone on the open market will normally provide you with a bit of spare cash.
 However, older phones could be difficult to promote.
 If you find that there are no buyers, it could be an excellent idea to opt for the recycling option.
 Not only will you be helping the environment, but you could even be lowering the costs of future models by providing manufacturers with the materials that they require.

 Technological recycling is here to stay.
 This industry should enjoy even more prominence as rare metals become more difficult to obtain through traditional methods.
 The next time you utilise your phone to make a call or to access the Internet, keep in mind the valuable substances that are literally at your fingertips.